 AffiliationSpecially Appointed Assistant Professor, Faculty in Charge of ICS Xlab, Hitotsubashi ICS

-- Yamamoto, S. and Navarro-Martinez, D. “The Endowment Effect in the Future: How Time Shapes Buying and Selling Prices”, Management Science
+- Yamamoto, S. and Navarro-Martinez, D. (2022) “The Endowment Effect in the Future: How Time Shapes Buying and Selling Prices”, Judgment and Decision Making

 - Yamamoto, S., Quoidbach, J. and Navarro-Martinez, D. Akutsu, S. “Mood, Nudge and Willingness to Work” in Subjective Probability, Utility and Decision Making 2019 Conference, University of Amsterdam, Amsterdam, Netherlands, 21/08/19

 - Lluís, M., Yamamoto, S., Navarro-Martinez, D. and Costa, A. “Money is Dinero but Health is not Salud: The foreign Language Effect on Intertemporal Choices” in Society for the advancement of Judgment and Decision Making Studies, Pompeu Fabra University, Barcelona, Spain, 11/09/18

 - Yamamoto, S., Shiba, S. and Hanaki, N. “Eliciting Time Preferences in Gain and Loss Domains by an Incentivized Experiment”, WINPEC Working Paper Series No.E2012.

 - Yamamoto, S., McDonald, R. and Read, D. “Does Time Matter Less in Intertemporal Cross-modal Decisions regarding Effort?”

 - Yamamoto, S., McDonald, R. and Read, D. “Do Cross-modal Intertemporal Decisions Make Delayed Payments More Attractive?”